montimaj/az-hydro/azhydro/README.md

   demand — predominantly groundwater-sourced outside canal service areas — grows faster than irrigation.
-Including unaccounted federal surface water deliveries (~2.25 MAF), the statewide GW share is ~41 % in 2017, consistent with Arizona's roughly even GW/SW balance.
+Including unaccounted federal surface water deliveries (~2.25 MAF), the statewide GW share is ~41 % in 2017, consistent with ADWR-reported GW/SW shares ([MAP Arizona Dashboard](https://mapazdashboard.arizona.edu/article/arizonas-water-use-sector)).
 - **Total withdrawals** grow from 0.10 MAF (1900) to 4.74 MAF (2024)
   and are projected to reach 5.82 MAF by 2099.
 Early growth (1900–1950) reflects the build-out of well and canal infrastructure; mid-century